Skip to main content

 Students often choose to major in psychology because they want to help others.
 However, it’s important not to narrowly define what that means, said Dr. Barbara Lesniak, executive director of social science programs at Southern New Hampshire University (SNHU).

-Lesniak also noted that graduates can also use the skills earned with a degree in the business sector, in areas like "human resources or training/development or in customer-focused positions where they might deal with difficult situations that need to be de-escalated."
+Lesniak noted that graduates can also use the skills earned with a degree in the business sector, in areas like "human resources or training/development or in customer-focused positions where they might deal with difficult situations that need to be de-escalated."

 A popular major, psychology is one of the top 10 undergraduate programs in the United States, according to The Princeton Review.